expo/expo/docs/pages/modules/overview.md

 </CodeBlocksTable>

 You can now use Expo Modules APIs in your library.
-A common use case for integrating these APIs in a React Native library is to integrate with [AppDelegateSubscribers](./appdelegate-subscribers.md). <!-- insert React delegates and MainActivity things here -->
+You may be interested in referring to the [AppDelegate Subscribers](./appdelegate-subscribers.md) guide next.